Prezez/gotgame/README.md

    [HEROKU](https://got-game-best.herokuapp.com/main-menu)

 # User documentation:
 The application is a strategy game.
-It is used for fun, but also dispels logical thinking.
+It is used for fun, but also developes logical thinking.
 An application designed for anyone without an age range.
 The user must register and log in to use the application.
+Example users are created with below credentials:
+UserName: Jan, Password: 123
+UserName: Jim, Password: 123

 # Screen: